 Since Wednesday, December 16, 2020, French-Swiss watchmaking and mechanical art have been listed as intangible cultural heritage of humanity.
-At Charlie Paris, French watchmaking know-how occupies a special place.
-Since the beginning of our adventure, we appreciate and have at heart to promote the watchmaking know-how and this recognition on the part of Unesco encourages us to continue on this path.
+At Charlie Paris, French watchmaking know-how has a special place.
+Since the beginning of our adventure, we appreciate and have at heart to promote the watchmaking know-how and this recognition from Unesco encourages us to continue on this path.
 As a French watch brand, we work with many service providers and craftsmen in the Franche-Comté region, so we are very happy to share our passion and know-how of watchmaking with them and with all the professionals of the sector.

 France and Switzerland are well known for their watchmaking heritage.
-The Franco-Swiss area includes a great diversity of manufacturers, artisans, companies, but also watchmaking schools, associations and colleagues who honor and pass on watchmaking know-how and the watchmaking tradition.
+The Franco-Swiss area includes a great diversity of manufacturers, craftsmen, companies but also watchmaking schools, associations or even colleagues who honor and transmit the know-how and the watchmaking tradition.
 Watchmaking companies and more broadly enthusiasts of the watchmaking world have come together to create this beautiful project and protect the watchmaking industry.
 Submitted in March 2019, the candidacy was led by Switzerland in collaboration with France.

-A candidacy qualified as exemplary: Unesco warmly welcomed this nomination, considering it "exemplary" for its demonstration of a cross-border cultural heritage.
-Since Wednesday December 16, 2020, Franco-Swiss watchmaking and mechanical engineering have therefore been included in the intangible cultural heritage of humanity.
-This announcement is good news for watch enthusiasts, industry professionals and all watch brands, like Charlie Paris!
+A candidacy qualified as exemplary: Unesco warmly welcomed this candidacy, considering it "exemplary" for its highlighting of a cross-border cultural heritage.
+Since Wednesday, December 16, 2020, Franco-Swiss watchmaking and art mechanics have been included in the intangible cultural heritage of humanity.
+This announcement is good news for watch enthusiasts, professionals in the sector and all watch brands, like Charlie Paris!

-In Switzerland, watchmaking was established in the mid-16th century in Geneva.
-Jean Calvin is originally a French pastor who prefers to leave the Catholic Church to defend the ideas of Protestant reform.
+In Switzerland, watchmaking was established in the middle of the 16th century in Geneva.
+Jean Calvin was originally a French pastor who preferred to leave the Catholic Church to defend the ideas of the Protestant reform.
 Jean Calvin then took refuge in Switzerland and quickly gained influence, especially in Geneva.
-In 1541 through one of his reforms, Jean Calvin forbade the wearing of ornamental objects.
-This is how jewelers and goldsmiths turn to another art, that of watchmaking.
+In 1541, through one of his reforms, John Calvin forbade the wearing of ornamental objects.
+Thus, jewelers and goldsmiths turned to another art, that of watchmaking.
 The Swiss watch industry is present on five continents.
 Today, it is Switzerland's third largest export sector and accounts for 95% of its production.
 Swiss watches are known for their very high quality and for the many luxury watches from prestigious houses.
 If Swiss watchmaking enjoys an unparalleled worldwide reputation, France is also a watchmaking country known for its know-how.
 Contrary to what one might think, the French watchmaking industry has existed for a very long time.
 If you want to know more about the history of French watchmaking, we have written an article on the subject.